 - 1. Determine which treatment, if any, is appropriate for the patient.
 Infectious Diseases is available to discuss which treatment options might be best for the patient. - 2.
-Both sotrovimab and remdesivir options may require ID approval and admission to the SIDU (inpatient COVID unit) to be given. - 3.
-Nirmatrelvir with ritonavir (Paxolovid) and molunupiravir are available through CVS and other outpatient pharmacies, but initial distribution did not include hospitals.
+Bebtelovimab requires ID approval and one hour observation following administration. - 3.
+Nirmatrelvir/ritonavir (Paxolovid) and molunupiravir are available through CVS and other outpatient pharmacies.
+RCHSD outpatient pharmacy has nirmatrelvir/ritonavir (Paxlovid).
 We recommend calling to confirm availability.
-RCHSD currently does not have either drug in stock, but we have ordered for both inpatient and outpatient pharmacies.
+COVID Therapeutics Locator - 4.
+Check for drug interactions.
+COVID Therapeutics Drug Interaction Checker - 5.
+Medications on Emergency Use Authorization (EUA) require distribution of Fact Sheet for Patients and Caregivers.